 Women with certain medical conditions may benefit from advice before becoming pregnant.
 If you have any of the conditions listed below, it would be sensible to continue using contraception until you have discussed with your doctor that you are considering becoming pregnant.
 If you have an unplanned pregnancy and have any of these conditions, see your doctor as soon as possible.
 Do not stop any medication without talking with your doctor.

 If you have diabetes, it is extremely important to see your doctor BEFORE you become pregnant.
 This is because good control of your sugar levels, both before pregnancy and in early pregnancy, can reduce various risks.
 Diabetes increases your risk of miscarriage and stillbirth.
 It also increases the risk that your baby will be born with abnormalities, or become seriously ill after birth.
 However, good control of sugar levels starting before pregnancy can reduce these risks.
 You will be referred to a specialist in diabetes, and your medication (and/or insulin) may be changed.
 You will have checks on your eyes and your kidneys.
 You will work with your specialist together to get your blood glucose levels within a very tight range.
 The better the control before pregnancy and during early pregnancy, the better the outcome.
 This is why you should plan ahead and see your GP or specialist before you get pregnant.
 See the separate leaflet called Diabetes and Pregnancy.

 Many treatments for epilepsy are not safe to take in pregnancy.
 See your doctor or epilepsy specialist to discuss this BEFORE becoming pregnant.
 You may need to be switched to another medication.
 However, it is risky to have fits in pregnancy too, so do not stop your medication suddenly without discussing it with your specialist.
 It is advisable to keep taking contraception until you have had this discussion.
-Find out more about epilepsy and pregnancy.
+See the separate leaflet called Epilepsy and Planning Pregnancy

 High blood pressure